Crowdin Context Harvester CLI BetaFree

 After configuration, your command might look like this:

-Extracted context will be saved to the csv file.
 Add the --csvFile argument to change the resulting csv file name.

 You can now review the extracted context and save the CSV.
 After reviewing, you can upload newly added context to Crowdin by running: